robloo/PublicDocs/XAMLFrameworkControls.md

  1. UWP's `TabView` is designed for top-level document navigation only.
 It is not always a good replacement for `TabControl` in WPF.
 Instead, UWP's `Pivot` control is sometimes used for tab functionality.
  1. `RadioButtons` is a container to easily create groups of individual `RadioButton` controls (with accessiblity improvements, etc.)
  1. `ProgressRing` was updated to use Lottie animations in WinUI Library v2.5-v2.6
+ 1. WPF's `ContextMenu` was generalized and replaced by `MenuFlyout` in UWP.
+Avalonia; however, still supports both.

 ## License

 This document is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 For full text see: https://creativecommons.org/licenses/by-sa/4.0/legalcode